What is Magnetic Resonance Imaging?

 The Aera boasts a 70cm (27 inches) open bore and can provide access for obese patients of up to 550lbs.
 Additionally, the system’s ultra-short bore (145 cm) can help to alleviate concerns of claustrophobia since many exams can be performed with the patient’s head outside the bore.

 - Espree 1.5T MRI

 The Espree 1.5T MRI is located at our Navigator Landing imaging center.
-The Espree “high field open-bore” MRI offers the same high resolution as the Symphony 1.5 Tesla MRI systems, but with a larger diameter opening and a much shorter magnet.
+The Espree “high field open-bore” MRI offers high resolution imaging, but with a larger diameter opening and a much shorter magnet.
 With the opening increased to 27 inches in diameter and a shorter scanning area, the open-bore Espree helps alleviate the “tunnel feeling” that some patients may find confining.
 Due to these enhanced design features, the Espree MRI is the optimal imaging machine for larger or claustrophobic patients.
 The Espree is also equipped with sophisticated breast imaging coils for enhanced breast MRI imaging.

 - Trio 3T MRI

 The Trio 3T MRI, located at our Navigator’s Landing imaging center, is OAI’s newest scanner.
 With twice the field strength, the 3T MRI is especially useful in the examination of neurological, vascular, and musculoskeletal conditions.
 The 3T MRI has also made great strides toward patient comfort.
 The new scanner can accommodate patients up to 440 pounds, and for claustrophobic patients, many exams can now be completed feet-first.

 At Oregon Advanced imaging, we work to ensure your MRI examination is comfortable and accurate.
 Please read our MRI FAQ page and call with any questions.

 - How is an MRI different from an X-ray?